Sending Experience FAQ

 How far in advance can I sign up for a Sending Experience?

 Interest meetings are the best place to sign up for a particular Sending Experience.
-They are usually held 6-8 months before the Sending Experience month.
+They are usually held 6-8 months before the date of the Sending Experience.
 However, you can turn in your deposit for a Sending Experience as early as one year out, as this helps ensure you have a spot on that Sending Experience.

 What is the latest I can sign up for a Sending Experience?

 People are encouraged to sign up for a Sending trip at the interest meeting which is typically 6-8 months prior to the trip.
-However, people can still sign up for a trip anywhere from 6-4 months out.
+However, people can still sign up for a trip anywhere from 5 to 6 months out.
 If they are signing up for a global Sending Experience, they must already have a passport as we purchase airline tickets 3-4 months out.

 What do the trainings for the Sending Experiences consist of?

 Sending Experience teams meet once a month starting at 6 months out.
 Team leaders determine the dates and times of the trainings.
-The trainings are mandatory meetings that cover a wide range of topics that are extremely beneficial for you to learn before serving in a new culture.
+The trainings are mandatory meetings that cover a wide range of topics (Mission of God, The Gospel, Culture and Religion, etc) that are extremely beneficial for you to learn before serving in a new culture.

 How long are the Sending Experiences?